Mission & vision

 Our strategic plan exudes our credo to continuously produce knowledge in line with societal challenges, healthcare transformations and shifting expectations of civilians, and to effectively harness this knowledge for the public health practice and elsewhere.
 We consider strong ties between research, practice, and education as crucial conditions for an effective translation of public health research to the society.
 With our partners inside and outside of the academic world we stimulate state-of-the-art research that contributes to the ever growing health potential of individuals and communities across the life course.
 This is embedded within our mission: Public Health: health for all, powered by science.

-To tackle complex public health challenges, we concentrate our research efforts in eight research programs with over 1,700 multidisciplinary researchers from Amsterdam UMC, VU Amsterdam and University of Amsterdam.
+To tackle complex public health challenges, we concentrate our research efforts in nine research programs with over 1,700 multidisciplinary researchers from Amsterdam UMC, VU Amsterdam and University of Amsterdam.
 By teaming up with other researchers, citizen communities, healthcare providers, educators, and policy-makers, our focus for the coming years will be on implementation and dissemination of our knowledge in and outside the metropolitan region of Amsterdam.

 Think globally, act locally